 - Same gut release plus continuous activation of both GLP-1 and GIP receptors.

-- The combined effect on satiety circuits in the brain is stronger than GLP-1 alone.
+- The combined effect on satiety signaling is stronger than GLP-1 alone.

 - Fat tissue handles incoming nutrients differently — GIP affects how energy gets stored.